 During Lent, we often hear of Stations of the Cross- an extra-liturgical way of meditation on the events culminating in Christ's death and burial.
 The roots of this devotion probably go back to the fourth century AD when Christian pilgrims could appear openly in the streets of Jerusalem during Holy Week.
 Eventually some of these devotions were carried to other parts of the Christian world, and in the Middle Ages, the Way of the Cross was promoted especially by the Franciscans.
 Eventually in late medieval and Renaissance Roman Catholicism, the number of stations was set at fourteen.
 Unfortunately, some of the fourteen traditional stations ( for example, how many times Jesus may have fallen or the existence of Veronica) have little or no Scriptural basis; they seem rather to be products of human imagination.
-Furthermore, Anglicans and other Protestants have had difficulties with the Roman Catholic emphasis on the "Hail, Mary."
+Furthermore, some Anglicans and others have had difficulties with the Roman Catholic emphasis on the "Hail, Mary."
 So simplified forms of meditation have been developed.

-Many Anglicans and Protestants prefer to use only eight Stations of the Cross,
+Since this is an extra-liturgical devotion, we may adapt it for local use.
+Some Anglicans and Protestants prefer to use only eight Stations of the Cross,

 since those are some of the main events recorded in the Gospel accounts.
 Station 1: Pilate Condemns Jesus to Die (John 19:16; Matt.
 27:26; Mark 15:15), Station